jarvisteach/appJar/docs/mkdocs/docs/Install.md

 #Set-up Instructions
 ---
-This library was designed for use in schools - it therefore doesn't require any kind of special  *installation*.
+appJar was designed for use in schools - it therefore doesn't require any kind of special  *installation*.
-Instead, it can just be [DOWNLOADED](https://github.com/RWBA/appJar/blob/appJar/releases/appJar.zip?raw=true), unzipped, and used.
+Instead, just [DOWNLOAD](https://github.com/RWBA/appJar/blob/appJar/releases/appJar.zip?raw=true) the ZIP file, unzip, and go - just put the folder in the [right place](/install/#single-user-set-up).

 ##Pip Installation
 However, if you can install python packages - we support that too!

 `sudo pip3 install appjar` - this will download & install **appJar** ready for python 3.
+`sudo pip3 install appjar --upgrade` - this will upgrade **appJar** to the latest version.
 ```python
 # import the appJar library
 from appJar import gui